Mig-uel/revature-pep/week_6/day_1/README.md

 - Lambdas implicitly return the value of the expression on the right side of the `->` if there are no curly braces `{}`.
 If there were curly braces, we would need to use an explicit `return` statement.
 - We then use the implementation by calling `prettierImpl.prettify(myInteger)` and passing in an `Integer` object.
 The lambda implementation is executed, and the result is printed.

-One significant difference between OOP and functional programming is that we can use much less code to omplement some standalone functionality.
+One significant difference between OOP and functional programming is that we can use much less code to implement some standalone functionality.
 For example, if we wanted to create a `Prettier` implementation using OOP, we would need to create a new class that implements the `Prettier` interface:

 ```java
 public class FancyPrettier implements Prettier {